mne-tools/mne-connectivity/CONTRIBUTING.md

     b.
 Cut/paste the `dev` version's changelog entries from `doc/whats_new.rst` to `doc/whats_new_previous_releases.rst`

     c.
-Update the version and release date information in `CITATION.cff`
+Update the version, release date, and author information in `CITATION.cff`

 3. With the pull request merged, create a new maintenance branch named with the version number of the new version (e.g., `maint/0.8`).